Oxen-AI/oxen-ai.github.io/src/domains/repositories.md

 Hello
 ```

-Note: We have compression in our list of [future improvements](improvements.md) that could be made to the system.
+> Note: We have compression in our list of [future improvements](improvements.md) that could be made to the system, but the fact that we keep them uncompressed is a nice property of the system.
+It allows us to take advantage of the native file format of the files on disk with out additional compression / decompression steps.

 ## Storing New Versions